kxinn03/Personal-Event-And-Parties-System/README.md

 In registration : Admin initial username "A" + any 2 integer, initial password "admin123"

-Admin need to preset venue at the first at Venue Menu Module
+Admin need to preset venue first at Venue Menu Module